pkra/peterkrautzberger.org/src/posts/2014/2014-05-31-just-when-i-thought-i-was-out.md

 * **Ioanna**, 2014/06/02
   Nice question and answers there!
 Set theory is fun Peter, it doesn’t have to be your job for you to play with it :)
   * **Peter**, 2014/01/06
     Thanks, Ioanna.
 Well, when I left set theory, part of the reason was that it had stopped being fun.
-But I always thought our generation is lucky in the way the web helps us stay connected with our research area long after we left for other ventures (I even left a productive comment on a math.SE answer this year 😉 ).
+But I always thought our generation is lucky in the way the web helps us stay connected with our research area long after we left for other ventures (I even left a productive comment on a [math.SE](http://math.stackexchange.com) answer this year 😉 ).
 * **Peter**, 2014/06/05
   Bam!
+Math!
+  $$f: X \to Y$$
-Math! \\[ f: X \to Y \\] And $ \sqrt{2} \le 2 $
+  And $\sqrt{2} \le 2 $
   * **Asaf Karagila**, 2014/06/06
     The first one is false in general, and the second one is false in $\mathbb Q$ and $\mathbb C$.
     😉